It's Hard (song): Live history

 "It's Hard" was only performed live on the tour promoting the album in 1982.
-Lead singer Roger Daltrey played "It's Hard" on rhythm guitar when the Who performed it live, which was very unusual.
+Lead vocalist Roger Daltrey played "It's Hard" on rhythm guitar when the Who performed it live, which was very unusual.
 It was played at every concert on the tour, and featured a short full-band jam at the end.
-The version from the tour's final show at Toronto's Maple Leaf Gardens on December 17 is included as a bonus track on the 1997 rerelease of It's Hard.
+The version from the tour's final show at Toronto's Maple Leaf Gardens on 17 December is included as a bonus track on the 1997 rerelease of It's Hard.